alexanderchiran/RecursosCursoAngular/Seccion11/routing-start/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+##Your global Angular CLI version

+Your global Angular CLI version (9.0.7) is greater than your local version (8.3.26).
+The local Angular CLI version is used.

+To disable this warning use "ng config -g cli.warnings.versionMismatch false".

+ng config -g cli.warnings.versionMismatch false